 In January 2018, Asics contracted with Djokovic as a Global Footwear partner by introducing a shoe line associated with his name “Novak Gel Resolution”.
 Asics did not disclose the financial terms of the deal officially but according to a news source, it is $4 million/year.

 You can explore Novak Djokovic’s favorite and flagship tennis shoes in the following link.

 Soon we’ll write a review on Asics Court FF 2 for our visitors.

 Seiko – Watch Sponsorships

 In the past, Novak endorsed swiss watch company Piguet [Audemars Piguet] in August 2011 before joining Seiko- a Japanese watch manufacturer company.
 The sponsorship was announced on eve of US Open 2011 the last grand slam of the year.

-The Piguet appointed him brand ambassador along with other athletes such as Leo Messi, LeBron James, and Sachin Tendulkar, etc.
+The Piguet appointed him a brand ambassador along with other athletes such as Leo Messi, LeBron James, Sachin Tendulkar, etc.

 After ending with his previous watch sponsor with Piguet, in January 2014, Novak Djokovic signed a deal with Seiko watches for 3 years and extended it later for the next 3 years up to 2020.

 Novak earned $5 million a year from the partnership.
 Seiko presented the Astron GPS Solar watch at the ceremony.
 Now, both parties will continue their deal up to 2020 as Seiko has launched Seiko Astron Novak Djokovic 2020 Limited Edition on 02 February 2020.